hhru/api/docs_eng/employer_vacancies.md

 you can additionally specify the following query-arguments:

 * `ignore_duplicates=true` - force [adding duplicate](#creation-ignore-duplicates).
+* `with_professional_roles=true` - force vacancy publication with professional roles instead of specializations

+With argument `with_professional_roles=true` field `specializations` is not required and is ignored, field `professional_roles` is required.
+Without this argument field `professional_roles` is not required and is ignored
 ### General information

 As the response body, send